lwhela12/PayrollTracker/replit.md

 - Express.js backend with PostgreSQL database

 ## Recent Changes
-- **2025-06-27**: Real-time mileage tracking implementation and stability fixes
+- **2025-06-27**: Complete UI cleanup and stability improvements
-  - Added mileage entry field to timecard form with automatic dollar calculation
-  - Created TimecardUpdatesProvider for real-time pay period summary updates
-  - Fixed timecard form summary to show combined mileage + reimbursement totals
+  - Fixed React hooks error in Employees component by moving useLocation outside conditional
+  - Reduced sidebar width from 256px to 192px for cleaner desktop layout
+  - Updated all page layouts to properly align with reduced sidebar (ml-48 instead of ml-64)
-  - Dashboard stats API updated to properly parse mileage from reimbursement entries
+  - Enhanced dashboard stats calculation to use time entries instead of legacy timecards
-  - Pay period summary now displays real-time mileage and reimbursement data
-  - Fixed time entry validation to accept string datetime inputs
-  - Improved form state management to keep fields editable after saving
+  - Fixed timecard system to prevent time shifting and maintain field editability
   - Added comprehensive error handling to prevent app crashes on data parsing
-  - Enhanced query invalidation for proper payroll summary refresh
+  - Pay period summary now accurately reflects timecard totals with real-time updates
+  - Resolved crowded UI issues with proper spacing and content visibility

 - **2025-06-27**: UI improvements and navigation cleanup
   - Changed Companies sidebar icon from gear to building icon